-By installing a VPN you’ll create havoc in the data of everything you do online.
+Firstly, by installing a VPN you’ll create havoc in the data of everything you do online.
 How?
-Well the VPN will masks your location (ip) to a virtual randomized one in the world.
+The VPN will masks your location (ip) to a virtual randomized one in the world.
 This makes it impossible for websites to follow you based on your geo-location.
 I can recommend you NordVPN as this one is cheap, easy to use on every device and doesn’t slow down your internet.

 Unfortunately, cookies will still be present and able to remember you on returning visits unless you have an ad blocker installed.
 So a VPN + ad blocker is the away to go to disrupt almost everything and protect your privacy online.

 Secondly, your employer wants you to make sure the company data is safely stored behind a wall of protection, which is offered by the VPN.
 You can only access the data from a managed IP address by your employer which ensure a managed online environment.
 Everyone trying to enter that managed environment will get noticed by the IT nerds (no offence brothers) at the office and potentially blocked if they aren’t able to prove they are employee.
 Effectively blocking them in reaching/stealing sensitive business information.
 You can of course also apply this practice to your own netwerk at home.
 But that is a story about IT security rather than masking your online DNA profile.